Kong/kong/UPGRADE.md

 ```

 Now, cache invalidation will be an automatic process: every CRUD operation that
-affects this API key will be made Kong auto-generate the affected `cache_key`,
+affects this API key will make Kong auto-generate the affected `cache_key`,
 and send broadcast it to all of the other nodes on the cluster so they can
 evict that particular value from their cache, and fetch the fresh value from
 the datastore on the next request.